ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Added: Parallax Setting Added in PageBuilder #2095
 * Added: Multiple Layout Settings added in Feature Module in Page Builder #2095
 * Added: Add the option changing the sliding speed of slider in "Slider module" of AMP Page Builder #2218
 * Added: Created an option Related Post link in non amp #2201
 * Fixed: Removed Jannah LazyLoad on AMP Mode #2224
 * Fixed: Custom post types with custom taxonomy not working in AMP #2209
 * Fixed: frontpage and homepage not working properly AMP take over #2153 #2277
 * Added: Button field created in Feature module #2068
 * Added: Excerpt should also work on homepage and categories page #2176
-* Fixed: Option panel breaks in when RTL in WP Dashboard #2176
+* Fixed: Options panel breaks in when RTL in WP Dashboard #2176
-* Fixed: Featured image from Custom fields in pagebuilder Category module #2237
+* Fixed: Featured image from Custom fields in page builder Category module #2237
 * Added: Forms Module Support added in PageBuilder #2221
-* Fixed: Paginated AMP URL on category are opening to 404 page #2233
+* Fixed: Paginated AMP URL on the category are opening to 404-page #2233
 * Fixed: Ads not displaying properly in RTL #2227 #2138
 * Fixed: single quotation (') in text module breaking AMP page builder #1940
-* Added: Filter created tp modify `ampforwp_loop_image_update` image arguments in components of AMP theme framework #2057
+* Added: Filter created to modify `ampforwp_loop_image_update` image arguments in components of AMP theme framework #2057
 * Added: Option to change the locale of Facebook comments #2127
-* Added: Search option in option panel #2088
+* Added: Search option in options panel #2088
 * Fixed: Accordion not working when the user enters some data in Description with HTML Tags #2088 #2097
 * Fixed: Internal links now working with ?amp=1 #2204
 * Fixed: UTM Parameters not working properly with AMP #2223
 * Fixed: Multiple Slider module of AMP Page builder not working #2090
 * Fixed: Hide AMP by categories option should hide by default in the backend of that specific post #2112
 * Added: IP Anonymization in Google analytics #2135
-* Fixed: Improvement in styling of AMP option panel #2102
+* Fixed: Improvement in the styling of AMP option panel #2102
 * Added: Added new fonts control for Content in Single page #2122
 * Fixed: Legacy page builder button styling is not loading properly #2036
 * Added: Filter added so we can disable Comments on specific pages `ampforwp_comments_visibility` #2170